 One company that we like is EOG Resources, Inc. (NYSE: EOG).

-EOG is one of America’s biggest shale producers with prime positions in the Eagle Ford, Bakken, and Permian Basin.
+EOG is one of America’s biggest shale producers with prime positions in the Eagle Ford, Bakken, and the Permian Basin.
 Its focus in recent years has been on streamlining operations to boost drilling returns so it may thrive on lower oil prices.

 And it’s largely succeeded:

 EOG has pushed costs down and output up.
 The net result is that it controls a vast inventory of premium wells, which are wells that it could drill to earn a 30% rate of return with oil as low as $40 per barrel.